risk-first/website/menagerie/Software-Dependency-Risk.md

 Have a look at some physical tools, like a hammer, or spanner.
 To look at them, they are probably _simple_ objects, obvious, strong and dependable.
 Their entire behaviour is encapsulated in their form.
 Now, if you have a drill or sander to hand, look at the design of this too.
 If it's well-designed, then from the outside it is simple, perhaps with only one or two controls.
 Inside, it is complex and contains a motor, perhaps a transformer, and is maybe made of a hundred different components.

 But outside, the form is simple, and designed for humans to use.
-This is [ergonomics]:
+This is _[ergonomics](https://en.wikipedia.org/wiki/Human_factors_and_ergonomics)_:

-> definition.
+> "Human factors and ergonomics (commonly referred to as Human Factors), is the application of psychological and physiological principles to the (engineering and) design of products, processes, and systems.
+The goal of human factors is to reduce human error, increase productivity, and enhance safety and comfort with a specific focus on the interaction between the human and the thing of interest."  - [Human Factors and Ergonomics, _Wikipedia_](https://en.wikipedia.org/wiki/Human_factors_and_ergonomics)

 ### Software Tools